Most 1970s houses are likely to be fairly sound, though some design and structural issues may need consideration as part of any renovation.

 But, for most houses, renovations will focus on upgrading comfort and energy efficiency, adding space, improving layout and orientation, improving indoor/outdoor flow, upgrading services, and replacing outdated fixtures and finishes.

 Before undertaking any renovation or remedial work, the condition of the existing building should be carefully reviewed.
 There are a number of aspects of the building that should be considered, evaluated and (possibly) addressed as part of any renovation project.
 These are explained below.

 The original design and layout, and/or subsequent unsympathetic or poorly carried out alterations, may need to be addressed to rectify issues such as:

 - arrangement of rooms and incorporation of new materials to increase benefit from passive solar gain

 - requirements for additional space such as adding a separate living area, additional or larger bedrooms, or extra bathrooms or toilets

 - improvement of internal layout and movement through the building

 - a lack of or poorly organised indoor/outdoor flow

 - insufficient services such as power outlets, light fittings, extract ventilation.

-Any new construction work must comply with the Building Code and may involve consideration of compliance with current Resource Management Act constraints for side yards and site coverage.
+Any new construction work must comply with the Building Code and may involve consideration of compliance with current district plan constraints for side yards and site coverage.